Jury selection begins in Raleigh homeowner's murder trial

 Copley called 911 that fateful morning to report "hoodlums" on his street and says he fired a warning shot.
 In the 911 call, he told the dispatcher, "We have a lot of people outside of our house yelling and shouting profanities.
 I yelled at them, 'please leave the premises.'
 They were showing a firearm, so I fired a warning shot and we got somebody that got hit."

-On Monday, before jury selection began, Copley sat stone-faced as the judge discussed pretrial issues with the attorneys.
+On Monday, before jury selection began, Copley sat stone-faced as Judge Michael O'Foghludha discussed pretrial issues with the attorneys.

-The judge said people in the jury pool would hear questions about race and sex during the selection process.
+"I could say the defendant is charged with non-capital first-degree murder, et cetera and the defendant has entered a plea of not guilty," the judge said.

+Responding to a question from the prosecutor about questions about race and sex that might be heard by people in the jury pool, the judge said those questions would be allowed.

 READ MORE: Man accused of murder says he was protecting his home